ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 What kind of data is available through the search tool?
 ----------------------------------------------------------

-The dataArc search tool includes diverse datasets contributed by researchers working in domains from Saga Studies through paleoentomology.
-Because the data are quite varied, and because these very different types of data have to be analysed and interpreted in different ways, we’ve categorized them into three general types:  archaeological, textual, and environmental.
+The dataARC search tool includes diverse datasets contributed by researchers working in domains from Saga Studies through paleoentomology.
+Because the data are quite varied, and because these very different types of data have to be analysed and interpreted in different ways, we've categorized them into three general types:  archaeological, textual, and environmental.
 Throughout the dataARC Search Tool, :bluish:`archaeological sources are always shown in blue`, :orangish:`textual in orange`, and :greenish:`environmental in green`.
 This simple color scheme is used throughout to visually categorize the data visualization graphs, filter, and result options.

 How do I run a basic search?
 What happens when multiple filters are applied?
 ------------------------------------------------------------------------------